jk-me/jk-me.github.io/_posts/2019-05-31-creating_an_npm_package.markdown

 For initial creation, npm will attempt to publish modules privately when using the `npm publish` command only, so you must specify that a package will be public.
 Publishing private modules requires a paid subscription on npmjs.

 When successful your terminal output should show a plus sign with your package name and version.
-You will also receive an email from your npmjs account.
+You will also receive an email from npmjs.

 You can signal a major version update with `npm version major` in terminal.
 Follow with `npm publish` to publish to the same public module.